Automated Self-Testing as a Quality Gate: Evidence-Driven Release Management for LLM Applications: Discussion

 \subsection{Implications for Industry Practice}

 The \textit{Automated Self-Testing Quality Gates} framework represents a practical shift from ad-hoc manual testing to systematic, evidence-driven release management in Agentic AI.
-The PROMOTE/HOLD/ROLLBACK logic instills confidence in CI/CD pipelines previously rendered untrustworthy by non-deterministic LLM behavior.
+The PROMOTE/HOLD/ROLLBACK logic instills confidence in CI/CD pipelines previously rendered unreliable by non-deterministic LLM behavior.
 In this study, persona-based dogfooding was used as a pre-production proxy for customer usage, enabling faster product evolution while preserving quality before first external launch.

-Crucially, treating the evaluation dataset as a living, dynamic repository---constantly expanding via active learning and real-world internal testing insights---prevents the ``teaching to the test'' fallacy.
+Crucially, treating the evaluation dataset as a living, dynamic repository---constantly expanding via active learning and real-world internal testing insights---mitigates overfitting to the evaluation set.
 By continuously injecting emerging conversational paradigms into the question bank, organizations can ensure that their quality gates evolve proportionally to reflect the complexity of the underlying LLM models.

-Notably, the framework described in this paper was applied to its own development process: an agentic development loop with automated quality gates governed code changes, documentation updates, and manuscript revisions.
-This meta-application demonstrates practical self-consistency and validates the framework's utility beyond the specific case study.

 \paragraph{Computational and operational overhead.} A practical concern for CI/CD adoption is whether the self-testing suite is lightweight enough to run on every merge without blocking developer velocity.
 The results in Section~\ref{sec:results} and Table~\ref{tab:overhead_scaling} show predictable, near-linear scaling between suite size and runtime, which supports capacity planning and tiered parallelization for larger banks.
 Because tests run sequentially against the live orchestrator endpoint and reuse the existing OpenTelemetry stack, this gate can be introduced without dedicated new infrastructure; the operational implication is mainly scheduling and release-window management, not architectural redesign.